Zhangxm520/RFIW2021/README.md

 ## Track3
 Use the trained model from Track 1 to complete the prediction of Track 3.
 PyTorch do it.
 #### 1. Track3/test.py
-get Track 3 results and  the main parameters are:
+Get Track 3 results and  the main parameters are:
 >>sample_root: Track3/sample.
 model_path: Track 1 trained model path.
 batch_size :default 40.